Is the The AZEK Company Inc. (NYSE:AZEK) stock an investment opportunity?

 Sponsored

-It is also essential to consider AZEK stock ratios like the price-to-sales ratio, which is 2.69 for the last year.AZEK’s price to book ratio for the most recent quarter was 2.62, resulting in an 30.18 price to cash per share for the period.
+Further, it is important to consider AZEK stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 2.94.AZEK’s price to book ratio for the most recent quarter was 2.71, resulting in an 32.95 price to cash per share for the period.

 How does The AZEK Company Inc. (AZEK) stock rate among analysts?
 Buy, sell, or hold?